Introduction to Machine Learning for the Sciences: Interpretability of Neural Networks

 \section{Interpretability of Neural Networks}

-In particular for applications in science, we not only want to obtain a neural network that excels at performing a given task, but we also seek an understanding how the problem was solved.
-Ideally, we want to know underlying principles, deduce causal relations, identify abstracted notions.
-This is the topic of interpretability.
+\sectionmark{Interpretability} In particular for applications in science, we not only want to obtain a neural network that excels at performing a given task, but we also seek an understanding of how the problem was solved.
+Ideally, we want to know the underlying principles the network has learned, deduce causal relations, or identify abstracted notions.
+This is the topic of \emph{interpretability}.
+We will in the following first discuss how information can be extracted in generative models from the latent space if its dimension is sufficiently small.
+Then, we discuss supervised learning and how \emph{dreaming} helps us understand the learning of neural networks better.